Independent research No product sales No commissions Verified against the source

 Many salaried employees have group term insurance through their employer — typically 3 to 5 times their annual salary.
 This cover has three serious problems.
 It ends the day you resign or are laid off.
 It is not portable.
 And the cover amount is often far below what your family actually needs.

 A personal term policy runs independently of your employment.
 It stays active whether you are employed, between jobs, or self-employed.
 For anyone whose primary life cover is their employer's group policy, a personal term policy is not optional — it is essential.
+And yes, when you apply for the personal policy you must still disclose the employer group cover on the proposal form, even though it isn't owned by you.

 When One Policy Is Better Than Two